OpenListTeam/docs/docs/guide/drivers/cloudreve_v4.md

 - ShareID is the parameter after `/s/` in the share link.

 - Currently, Cloudreve V4 does not support creating password-protected shares.
+However, if the data is migrated from V3, the previously created sharing password will be retained.
+The URI of the share link with the password (`/s/{shareID}/{sharePassword}`) is `cloudreve://{shareID}:{sharePassword}@share`.

 ### Enable Folder Size